16 Best Pet Tarantulas to Handle: A Beginner’s Guide (With Photos)

 Another beginner-friendly species of tarantula is the woolly tarantula curly.
-It is one of the dwarf spiders, and can grow to 5 inches in length.
+It is one of the dwarf spiders and can grow to 5 inches in length.
 Because of its gentle and hardy nature, it is a very popular tarantula for first-timer homes.
 Its beautiful, colorful fur is a delight to see.
 Its dark-colored, round body and golden hairs are sure to draw attention.
 It can be stuffed into a 5-10 liter tank, as it’s not as large as its counterparts.

 Females can live up to ten years, while males can live for four.
 Curly hair is a popular choice for starter pets.
 It is a low-maintenance spider, and it has a calm personality.
 They grow at a moderate rate and are rarely hostile.
-They are only aggressive when a predator is nearby or the handler is rough.
-They are easy to find and hatchlings are often free, which makes it affordable.
+They are only aggressive when a predator is nearby, or the handler is rough.
+They are easy to find and hatchlings are often free, which makes them affordable.

 They are very adaptable and can be adapted to new homes quite well, but they still require the best conditions.
-They need dry bedding in the largest part of their tank, and a smaller damp area when they cool down.
+They need dry bedding in the largest part of their tank and a smaller damp area when they cool down.
 The temperature should not exceed 80 degrees.
 It is best to give hatchlings a thick substrate to dig on.